shijie-jin/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
-- Computational Linguistics
+- Industrial Organization
-- Information Retrieval
+- Applied Microeconomics

 # Education to show in About widget
 education: